William Dankyi: Hearts of Oak

-In May 2018, Dankyi was signed by Accra Hearts of Oak during the second transfer period during the 2018 Ghana Premier League season.
+In May 2018, Dankyi was signed by Accra Hearts of Oak during the second transfer period of the 2018 Ghana Premier League season.
 He signed a 3-year contract and was expected to serve as the direct replacement for Joshua Otoo whose contract was mutually terminated few weeks before his signing.
 He made his debut on 24 May 2018 in a 0–0 against West African Football Academy.
 He played the full 90 minutes of the match and helped them keep a clean sheet.
 He played in 3 league matches before the league was abandoned due to the dissolution of the GFA in June 2018, as a result of the Anas Number 12 Expose.
 During the 2019 GFA Normalization Committee Special Competition, he became a key member of the club under Kim Grant and played an integral role in the club as he featured in all 14 group matches helping Hearts to 1st place in group B.

-His league appearances were limited during the 2019–20 Ghana Premier League due competition from Raddy Ovouka.
+In the 2019–20 Ghana Premier League, due to the arrival of Raddy Ovouka, his league appearances were limited.
 He only featured in 3 league matches before the league was abandoned and later cancelled due to the COVID-19 pandemic.
-At the end of the season there were reports that he wanted to leave the team due to the lack of play time and limited number of appearances.
-Dankyi however did not leave the club and was named on the club's squad list for the 2020–21 Ghana Premier League season.
+There were reports at the end of the season that he wanted to leave the team due to a lack of playing time and a limited number of appearances.

+Dankyi, on the other hand, remained at the club and was named on the club's squad list for the 2020–21 Ghana Premier League season.
+He continued to face competition in the left-back role due to Ovouka and only made his first appearance for the club on match-day 7 in a 6–1 victory over Bechem United.
 At the end of the season, Hearts won the domestic double by winning the league and the 2021 Ghanaian FA Cup after scoring Ashanti Gold in the final via penalty shootout.

+Dankyi became a regular starter in the 2021–22 season, following the departure of Ovouka, and played 20 league matches, the most in a season since joining Hearts of Oak.
+On 27 June, he played the entire 90-minute final match of the 2021–22 Ghanaian FA Cup against Bechem United as a defensive midfielder to win his second FA Cup trophy with goals from Daniel Afriyie and Caleb Amankwah in a 2–1 victory.
+At the end of the season, he announced his departure from the club after the expiration of his contract.
+He spent four years, played over 55 matches and won five trophies including the Ghana Premier League.